rynBenAmor/whatsapp-bcc-sender/README.md

 ## Tech Stack:

-* PyWhatKit : simple automation for WhatsApp Web based on PyAutoGUI (not selenium)
+* **PyWhatKit :** simple automation for WhatsApp Web based on PyAutoGUI (not possible with selenium)
 * **PyAutoGUI (custom scripts)** : added an extra module to full fill my automation needs
-* **Wrapper Layer** : lightweight abstraction to tie everything together and simulate BCC-style messaging in a CLI and maybe a standalone executable file
+* **Wrapper Layer** : lightweight abstraction to tie everything together and simulate BCC-style messaging in a CLI
+* **PyInstaller:** to make my app into a standalone/self-contained portable executable